Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Introduction

+\revfour{In}{Due to such daily patterns, in} systems where the service provider pays on an on-demand basis, the cost of a local cache (in some locations) may therefore only be justified during the daily peak in the request rates.
+Ideally, we would like to incur the cost of a cache only when the request rate is sufficiently high to justify this cost.}

-In this paper, we take a first look at the potential benefits from dynamically instantiating and releasing caches.
-For this purpose, we develop analytic models of cache performance, and apply them within the context of a simple cost model to study cost/performance tradeoffs.
-Use of analytic modeling for this problem is challenging because the models need to be able to accommodate arbitrarily time-varying request rates, as well as the period of transient behavior when a cache fills following instantiation.
-Also, in addition to conventional \emph{Cache on $1^{st}$ request} indiscriminate caching, selective cache insertion policies are of interest, since dynamically instantiated caches may be relatively small, and therefore cache pollution may be a particularly important concern.
+In this paper, we take a first look at the potential benefits from dynamically instantiating and releasing \revthree{caches.}{caches (e.g., based on daily cycles).} \revthree{For this purpose,}{In particular,} we develop \revthree{}{novel} analytic models of cache \revthree{performance,}{performance that accommodate the important challenges of taking into account (i) arbitrarily time-varying request rates and (ii) periods of transient behavior when a cache fills following instantiation, and apply these models within the context of a simple cost model to study cost/performance tradeoffs.} \revthree{Use of analytic modeling for this problem is challenging because the models need to be able to accommodate arbitrarily time-varying request rates, as well as the period of transient behavior when a cache fills following instantiation.
+Also, in addition to conventional \emph{Cache on $1^{st}$ request} indiscriminate caching, selective cache insertion policies are of interest, since dynamically instantiated caches may be relatively small, and therefore cache pollution may be a particularly important concern.}{} \revfour{}{Our \revDerek{model is}{models are} motivated by \revDerek{a system where there are}{scenarios in which a system has} many independently operated cache locations and each cache is dynamically allocated within an edge cloud environment. \revDerek{Thus, while}{Although} there are many geographically distributed caches, for the purpose of our analysis we \revDerek{consider}{can consider just} one such location. \revDerek{However, in}{In} contrast to prior works we consider a novel cloud context in which the caches are dynamically instantiated so \revDerek{}{as} to minimize the delivery cost under time-varying request volumes.}

-To address these challenges, we develop a modelling approach based on what we term here ``request count window'' (RCW) caches.
+\revthree{To address these challenges,}{First, to accommodate time-varying request rates and periods of transient behavior,} we develop a modelling approach based on what we term here ``request count window'' (RCW) caches.
 Objects are evicted from an RCW cache if not requested over a window consisting of the most recent $L$ requests, where $L$ is a parameter of the \revrev{caching system.}{system.} As we show here empirically, similarly as with ``Time-to-Live'' (TTL) caches~\cite{ChTW02, FrRR12, BDC+13, BGSC14, GaLM16} in scenarios with fixed request rates, the performance of an RCW cache closely approximates the performance of an LRU cache when the size of the window (for an RCW cache, measured in number of requests) is set such that the average occupancy equals the \revrev{size of the LRU cache.}{LRU cache size.}